 Fish offer lessons in effective leadership

-Good leaders needing to strike a balance between striving to reach goals and keeping their followers with them has deep evolutionary roots, according to a new study from the Universities of Bristol, Harvard and Princeton on schooling fish.
+Good leaders need to strike a balance between reaching goals and keeping their followers with them.
+This balance has deep evolutionary roots, according to a new study from the Universities of Bristol, Harvard and Princeton on schooling fish.

 These mechanistic aspects of effective leadership have important functional consequences for leaders, for example by limiting the speed of decision making when group cohesion is critical.
 It also shows that getting just a small proportion of followers on board may be enough to sway the rest.

-The research, published today in American Naturalist, was partly funded by a Leverhulme Trust Early Career Fellowship.
+This research, appearing in The American Naturalist, was partly funded by a Leverhulme Trust Early Career Fellowship.